 The moat is not one secret feature.
 It is the combination.

 A competitor can copy a page, a prompt, a demo, or a narrow agent.
-It is much harder to copy a delivery plant that blends software engineering, AI architecture, operations, governance, adoption, proof, and customer-specific modernization.
+It is much harder to copy a delivery plant that blends software engineering, AI architecture, operations, governance, adoption, validation, and customer-specific modernization.

 Digital manufacturing plant